AndrewBregger/Mist/examples/language.md

 # Mist Language Motivation and Semantics

+This document is to allow me to organize my thoughts and ideas about this language.
+For the most part is will hold an almost complete BNF of the language.
+The first part holds some ideas I had before starting to write the semantics and just some thoughts about how things could work.
+This is a work in progress and no semantic or sytactic element is final.

 ## Motivation
 Exploring the idea of developing a system level, data/object oriented language with a strict type system (similar to Rust.
 Rust's type system is inspired by Haskell).